jacobvarner/hoops-jacobvarner/_posts/2020-8-21-sec-in-the-nba-draft-2010s-overview.md

 Kentucky had Anthony Davis and Michael Kidd-Gilchrist go one and two overall to the New Orleans Hornets (now New Orleans Pelicans) and Charlotte Bobcats (now Charlotte Hornets).

-Mississippi State had their first first round pick since 1996 when Arnett Moultrie was selected 27th overall by the Miami Heat.
+Mississippi State had their first first-round pick since 1996 when Arnett Moultrie was selected 27th overall by the Miami Heat.

 ### 2013 NBA Draft